yuldoshev1987/Spring-Boot-Application/README.md

 ## The End

-In the end, I hope you enjoyed the application and find it useful, as I did when I was developing it to create a Spring Boot web application template with good/convenient practices for rapid prototyping.
+In the end, I hope you enjoyed the application and find it useful, as I did when I was developing it to create a Spring Boot web application template with good/convenient practices for rapid prototyping.Thanks

 If you would like to enhance, please: